Video Download: Improve Cognitive Function In Centenarians With L Carnitine

-Twenty-four men and forty-six women aged 100 to 106 who reported experiencing fatigue after even slight physical activity were randomized to receive 2 grams L-carnitine per day or a placebo for six months.
+Twenty-four men and forty-six women aged 100 to 106 who reported experiencing fatigue after even slight physical activity were randomized to receive 2 grams of L-carnitine per day or a placebo for six months.

 Blood samples were drawn monthly and analyzed for cholesterol, carnitine levels, and other factors.

 Mental and physical fatigue were scored and cognitive function was evaluated before and after the treatment period.

 Physical activity was assessed each week with a six-minute walking test.

 There were three deaths among the group that received L-carnitine and five in the placebo group over the course of the study.

 The group that received L-carnitine experienced an increase in plasma carnitine concentrations.

 They also experienced lower total cholesterol, a significant reduction of fat mass, gains in total muscle mass, a decrease in physical and mental fatigue and fatigue severity, and better cognitive function scores compared with those who received a placebo.

 Additionally, walking capacity improved in the carnitine group.